nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    - Test case (Negative number given): `range -p l/-999 u/99999`
      - Expected: Property List will display an error message stating only positive numbers are accepted
    - Test case (Invalid input): `range -p l/abc u/99999`
-     - Expected: Property List will display an error message stating that invalid input was give, only positive integers are accepted
+     - Expected: Property List will display an error message stating that invalid input was given, only positive integers are accepted

 ### Filtering properties by status
 Finding all properties in the Property List with the specified Property Status